qdrant/landing_page/qdrant-landing/content/blog/qdrant-n8n.md

 ![Chat workflow](/blog/qdrant-n8n/chat.png)

-The workflow use the following nodes
+The workflow use the following nodes:

 - [Qdrant Vector Store - Retrieve](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoreqdrant/#retrieve-documents-for-agentchain): Configure with the API key and the name of the collection the data was loaded into.